 The z-index value controls the stack order of an element.

-Essentially, elements with a higher a z-index value show up on top of elements with a lower z-index value.
-There are some caveats:
+- Elements with a higher z-index value stack on top of those with a lower value

 - Child elements can only stack according to their parent element. (i.e., If element A has a higher z-index than element B, the children of element B will never overlap element A)

 - Z-index only works on relative, absolute, and fixed positioning